fossasia/badgemagic-app/readme.txt

 6. If you're using a Theme Blvd theme, the widget will integrate as your old Theme Blvd Twitter widget did.

 == Changelog ==

+= 0.2.0 =

+* Improved saving and handling notices for Authentication settings page.

 = 0.1.0 =